masalha-96/reading-notes/Code 201/read-13.md

 ++
 ## How to use localStorage in JS:
 ### 1. set function
-* I used it, to covert my array to string using JSON.stringify() method,  then to save my data into localStorage, because localStorage contain strings only.
+* used to covert my array to string using JSON.stringify() method,  then to save my data into localStorage, because localStorage contain strings only.

 **function set()**
 {